Now that the temperature has slowly started to drop, I’m definitely feeling in the mood for huge bowlfuls of soup.

 Anyway, my geekiness aside, my point is this: you need beetroot soup in your life!

 - Serves 4-6

 - Start by heating your coconut oil on a low to medium heat until it’s melted.
-Tip in the onions and garlic and fry until slightly translucent, around 4-5 minutes, stirring often.
-Add in the ginger, chilli and optional turmeric, give it a good stir, and cook for a further few minutes until fragrant.
+Tip in the onions and fry until slightly translucent, around 4-5 minutes, stirring often.
+Add in the ginger and apple, give it a good stir, and cook for a further few minutes until fragrant.

-- Add the beets and the stock (add more or less stock according to how thick you like your soup to be) and bring to the boil, before reducing the heat and simmering for ten minutes to allow the flavours to develop.
-Stir in the coconut milk, Roots juice, lime juice and sweetener, then place in a blender and blitz until completely smooth.
-Season to taste and serve with freshly-squeezed lime juice, dollops of coconut yoghurt and fresh coriander.
+- Add the roasted beets, stock (add more or less stock according to how thick you like your soup to be), bay leaves and heat through, before reducing the heat and simmering for ten minutes to allow the flavours to develop.